October 7, 2021

 Over the past few years, there has been a growing crisis within children’s and young people’s mental health.
-The most up to date national prevalence survey conducted last year suggests that 1 in 8 children or young people have a diagnosable mental health disorder.
+This has been amplified by the impact of COVID-19 pandemic and the lockdowns throughout 2020 and 2021.
+The most up to date national prevalence survey conducted last year suggests that 1 in 6 children or young people have a diagnosable mental health disorder.
 However, it is likely that mental health problems for children and young people are more likely to be much higher, some surveys suggest as many as 1 in 4 children are struggling with poor mental health.

-To address the problems schools are facing tackling mental health problems, a whole school approach is seen to be best practice.
-A ‘whole school approach’ to mental health and wellbeing is recommended by the Department for Education, Department of Health, Public Health England and a range of other think tanks and academics.
+To address the problems schools are facing in tackling mental health problems, a whole school approach is seen to be best practice.
+A 'whole school approach' to mental health and wellbeing is recommended by the Department for Education, Department of Health, Public Health England and a range of other think tanks and academics.
 Many of these organisations have developed key ideas into helpful frameworks and guidelines which provide useful information and evidence.
 However, we have found they lack practical and simple steps to help schools make a start developing their whole school approach to mental health.

-At Worth-it we have been supporting over 100 schools with our pick an mix menu of support.
+At Worth-it we have been supporting over 170 schools with our range of early intervention and training programmes for staff.
 Contributing to their whole approaches to mental health and wellbeing at various stages of their journey.
 Through our work with them we have identified several top tips which help schools implement their whole school approach to mental health.
 We have developed 5 simple steps that are key starting points for consideration when initiating a whole school approach to wellbeing.